amirhshokri/laravel-filterable/README.md

 ### Method 1: Using default filter

-If you don’t provide a custom filter class for the `filter()` method and auto-discovery is turned off in thr config file, the package will use the default filter functionality for your model, as explained previously in the [Basic usage](#basic-usage) section.
+If you don’t provide a custom filter class for the `filter()` method and `auto-discovery` is turned off in the config file, the package will use the default filter functionality for your model, as explained previously in the [Basic usage](#basic-usage) section.

 ### Method 2: Passing a custom filter class

-You can pass a custom filter class to the `filter()` method to enforce specific filtering logic for your model:
+You can pass a custom filter class to the `filter()` method to **enforce** specific filtering logic for your model:

 ```php
 $users = \App\Models\User::query()